Tencent seeks the best indies for Games Without Borders Awards

 I asked if there were too many games now.

 “I’m not sure I would put it as there being ‘too many games’ but it’s certainly true that modern game development and social media has created a signal-to-noise ratio problem,” Zhu said.
-“It’s easier than ever for developers to start making games thanks to Unity, Unreal, GameMaker Studio 2, Godot etc. as well as distribution platforms being more open than before.
+“It’s easier than ever for developers to start making games thanks to Unity, Unreal, GameMaker Studio 2, Godot, etc., as well as distribution platforms being more open than before.
 Fundamentally, this is a good thing both for players and creators, but the result is a lot of games struggling for attention.”

-Zhu pointed out that others trying to find good indies include IWOCON, Wholesome Direct, and the Guerilla Collective.
+Zhu pointed out that others trying to find good indies include IWOCON, Wholesome Direct, and the Guerrilla Collective.

 “They all try to lift a handful of titles into the spotlight but the indie game industry is so competitive right now, it’s tough, and it’s also hard to make sure that the people who end up viewing this content aren’t just other people already in the industry — you want to get the games in front of people who buy and play games,” Zhu said.
 “They all have their own solutions to this problem.
 And for us, one part of our solution is to take two games to a Chinese industry event so can guarantee that players can actually get their hands on the titles.
 Another part is translating interviews and articles about these games for China-side socials.
 We’ve tried to find multiple ways to tackle these problems.”